 Other specialties that commonly perform procedures in an OBS include gastroenterology, otolargyngology, dermatology, cardiology and maxillofacial surgery.

-In over 5000 procedures performed in iOR facilities, our safety profile (AEs) are consistently as good or better as those in the Kaiser study.
+In over 5000 procedures performed in iOR facilities, our safety profile is consistently as good or better as those in the Kaiser study.

 There are two anesthesia options for ophthalmic OBS - Class A and Class B. Class A utilizes oral and local topical anesthetics and Class B utilizes monitored anesthesia requiring an anesthesia provider and RN to be present.
 Most OBS cases are done under Class A level anesthesia and don’t require any additional patient monitoring or staff.
 Patient can eat and drink immediately before surgery in Class A.